dev-sec/puppet-os-hardening/README.md

   a password hash created with `grub-mkpasswd-pbkdf2` that is associated with the grub\_user
 * `boot_without_password = true`
   setup Grub so it only requires a password when changing an entry, not when booting an existing entry
+* `system_umask = 027`
+  if this variable is set setup the umask for all user in the system.

 ## Usage

 After adding this module, you can use the class: